The View's Abby Huntsman Gives Birth to Twins

 Congratulations are in order for Abby Huntsman!

-The View co-host welcomed twins, a boy and a girl, with her husband, Jeffrey Livingston, late last night, she confirmed to People.
+The View co-host welcomed twins, a boy and a girl, with her husband, Jeffrey Livingston, late last night, a rep for The View confirmed to E!
+News.

 "Ruby came first at 5 lbs., 12 oz.
-She is a sweet, very calm baby," Huntsman told the outlet.
+She is a sweet, very calm baby," Huntsman told People.
 "William is 5 lbs., 4 oz., and came into the world wide-eyed and ready to raise havoc."

 Fans had a feeling the little ones were about to arrive after Huntsman revealed she was starting maternity leave on May 22—noting she wanted to enjoy a few weeks off before giving birth.